 Swatting

-Swatting is when cats use their front paws to strike or slap at an object with varying degrees of force.
-Since the intent is to send a message to back off and not cause physical injury, the claws are usually not exposed.
-Here's a video showing cat swatting:
+Swatting is when cats use their front paws to strike or slap at an object with varying degrees of force and speed.
+The cat is sending a message to back off, but not necessarily wanting to cause physical injury.
+So, the claws are usually not exposed (though a long nail can cause an unintentional scratch).

 Scratching